 Our doctor, Dr. Roland Sing, has been certified in the use of this circumcision technique by Dr. Neil Pollock.

 Extensive pain control methods are employed; including Tylenol, sugar solution (which has been shown to reduce pain perception in babies), soothing music, topical freezing cream, and a long acting local anesthetic.

 The Pollock Technique™ for circumcision makes your son’s comfort a priority.
 The goal is to perform the circumcision procedure with a minimum of stress for parents and baby – and the same philosophy is applied to adult circumcision procedures at our clinics.

 You can reach us during clinic hours at 888-950-2472, or use a contact form anytime.
 Thanks.

 Is Our Doctor’s Circumcision Method Like Plastibell?

-The Pollock Technique™ is employed for babies of all ages, newborns up to one year of age.
-The method consists of using a Mogen clamp under long-acting local anesthetic.
-This method is quite different from the Plastibell procedure in that it is faster and there is no device left attached to the penis after the surgery.
+This method is different from the Plastibell procedure in that it is faster and there is no device left attached to the penis after the surgery.

-We feel that Pollock Technique™ circumcision is the best procedure practiced in Canada (or anywhere) today.
-Only local anesthetic is needed and recovery time is relatively fast.
-Our method is quicker than other procedures, and has proven safe over the past 25 years and 50,000 procedures.
+Only local anesthetic is needed (in infants) and recovery time is relatively fast.
+Our method is quick, and has proven effective over the past 25 years and over 60,000 procedures.
 This is one of the reasons why so many Toronto doctors refer their patients to our circumcision clinic.